top of page

 But he never walked alone!

 The order of Nodosi, by the way, had established itself in Frisia in the twelfth century.
-Its followers were also known as Humiliatorum 'the Humiliated', or in Dutch language de Humaliaten.
-Yet another, third name for its followers was Nudipedum 'the Barefooters', or in Dutch language de Barrevoeters.
-In the twelfth-century Cronica Floridi Horti abbot Emo of Wittewierum (ca. 1175-1237) describes the order of the Nodosi as a novelty (Jansen & Janse 1991, Spiekhout 2022).
+Its followers were also known as Humiliatorum ('the humiliated'), or in the Dutch language de Humaliaten.
+Yet another, third name for its followers was Nudipedum ('the barefooters'), or in the Dutch language de Barrevoeters.
+In the twelfth-century Cronica Floridi Horti ('chronicle of the monastery flower garden'), Abbot Emo of Wittewierum (ca. 1175-1237) describes the order of the Nodosi as a novelty (Jansen & Janse 1991, Spiekhout 2022).

 Note 2 – Since football somehow seeped into this blog post, we should mention that the internationally renowned football player Arjen Robbe was born in Bedum in 1985.
 He played among others at Chelsea, Real Madrid, and Bayern Munich.
 Currently, Robbe plays at FC Groningen again.
 Was Robbe blessed by the miracle skies above Bedum as well?

-Note 3 – Besides the Saint Walfrid church in Bedum, there's also a Walfrid church in the village of Welferding near Sarreguemines in France.
+Note 3 – Besides the Saint Walfrid church in Bedum, there is also a Walfrid church in the village of Welferding near Sarreguemines in France.
 Located on the banks of the River Saar, bordering Germany.
 Yet another church dedicated to Walfrid exists at the village of Kingscroft in the province of Quebec in Canada.
-It's the Église de Saint Wilfrid de Kingscroft.
+It is the Église de Saint Wilfrid de Kingscroft.
 Named after parish-priest father Wilfrid Lussier.

 Note 4 – Area the Woldgebied with the Wolddijk ‘Wold-dike’